 The built-in steaming wand swivels 360 degrees, producing the silky smooth milk foam you need for delicious lattes, macchiatos, or cappuccinos, and the machine has a double cup splitter, which means you can make two cups of espresso at the same time for more efficient brewing.

 The Mr. Coffee Café Latte makes delicious lattes in one simple touch – the system is pretty much fool-proof.
 The fully automated process brews your coffee while heating and frothing milk to create a delicious latte.
 Bonus: you can also use the machine to make hot chocolate!

-The unit’s 24-ounce capacity means that you can make several drinks at once, ideal for entertaining or for busy households where several people drink coffee.
-The machine has a neat power-down feature that shuts the unit off once your drink is ready.
+The unit’s 24-ounce capacity means that you can make several delicious coffee drinks at once, ideal for entertaining or for busy households where the whole family drinks coffee.
+The machine also has a neat power-down feature that shuts the unit off once your drink is ready.

 The machine is quick and easy to clean up, although only the coffee brew basket is dishwasher safe; you need to wash the carafe by hand.

 Although the Mr. Coffee Cafe Latte machine is one of the cheapest units on the list, it’s a good-quality, reliable appliance that’s extremely simple to use.
 It’s ideal for an affordable, first-time latte brewing machine.

 What to Consider When Choosing the Best Latte Machine